-- Not an Australian citizen or permanent resident of Australia, nor an Australian organisation; - A previous applicant who has failed to provide a full and proper acquittal of an earlier IRGP grant. - You may provide an interim report with the agreement of the relevant Secretariat where existing grant funding will be expended prior to the commencement of the new grant requested.
+- not an Australian citizen or permanent resident of Australia, nor an Australian organisation; - an organisation, or your project partner is an organisation, included on the National Redress Scheme's website on the list of 'Institutions that have not joined or signified their intent to join the Scheme' (www.nationalredress.gov.au) - A previous applicant who has failed to provide a full and proper acquittal of an earlier IRGP grant. - You may provide an interim report with the agreement of the relevant Secretariat where existing grant funding will be expended prior to the commencement of the new grant requested.